 The following people have contributed to creating DRAMP Database:

-- Heng Zheng, Associate Professor of Pharmaceutical Sciences, work in Biomedicine Technology Transfer of Technology Transfer Platform; Nanjing University National Demonstration Base for Innovation and Entrepreneurship; School of Life Science and Technology, China Pharmaceutical University; Institute of Medical and Pharmaceutical Biotechnology, Jiangsu Industrial Technology Research Institutegy.
-Prof. Zheng received his Ph.D in 2000, in microbial and biochemical pharmacy, China Pharmaceutical University, under the supervision of Prof. Wutong Wu.
+- Heng Zheng, Associate Professor of Pharmaceutical Sciences, work in Biomedicine Technology Transfer of Technology Transfer Platform; Nanjing University National Demonstration Base for Innovation and Entrepreneurship; School of Life Science and Technology, CPU; Institute of Medical and Pharmaceutical Biotechnology, Jiangsu Industrial Technology Research Institutegy.
+Prof. Zheng received his Ph.D in 2000, in microbial and biochemical pharmacy, CPU, under the supervision of Prof. Wutong Wu.
 In 2005-2007, he finished a postdoctoral work at School of Pharmaceutical Sciences, Nagasaki University, Japan.
 Prof. Zheng’s research focuses on the research and development of antimicrobial drugs, especially on the antimicrobial peptides.
 He is an expert in the field of computer aided drug design, discovered several novel metallo-β-lactamase inhibitors, which searched as potential drug candidates for multiple-drug-resistant bacteria.
 He is also specialize in protein structure prediction, molecular docking, and molecular dynamics.
 He published more than 80 papers, obtained 3 Chinese invention patents in recent years.